mian196/Memorator/README.md

 ### SMS Data
 To extract SMS conversations from an Android device, we strongly endorse the free and highly reliable FOSS application **SMS Import and Export**.
 You can download it securely from F-Droid: [https://f-droid.org/packages/com.github.tmo1.sms_ie/](https://f-droid.org/packages/com.github.tmo1.sms_ie/).
-Load the exported JSON files right into Chat Data Exporter Pro.
+Load the exported JSON files right into Memorator.

 ## Getting Started Locally
 1. Clone the repository.